paulmreese/NeoPicoBoot/README.md

 # NeoPicoBoot: NeoPixel + PicoBoot
 This is an IPL replacement modchip for Nintendo GameCube.
-It's also an Access Point hosting responsive RGB control.
+It's also a WiFi Access Point hosting responsive RGB control.
 It's open source, cheap, and easy to install.

 ## Features
 * open source, easy to install